its-edmund/personal-website/posts/recruiting-for-new-grad.md

 How did this effect the tech industry?
 Just like every other industry.
 Increased spending meant companies had record-breaking earning reports.
 To keep up with demand, companies began hiring like crazy since they had so much capital.
-For software engineers, this was the
+For software engineers, this was best time